 Travel Study and Exchange

 Students have recently travelled to Paris, Rome, Rotterdam, Antwerp, Barcelona, and Rio.
 They have also designed projects in China and Palau.
 All students can spend a semester or a year on exchange at partner art and design colleges in the U.S., Canada, and Europe.
-Travel Study and Exchange Page
+Travel Study Programs

 Professional preparation and career counseling are offered through the Center for Creative Professions (CCP).
 From self-assessment to résumé and portfolio review and job search strategies, the CCP prepares students for employment in professions that sustain and support their creative passions.